codeaprendiz/learn_devops/cloud/aws/task-004-aws-solutional-architect-professional/rds.md

 ## NOTES

 - The Amazon RDS MySQL does not have a single reader endpoint for read replicas.
 You must use Amazon Aurora for MySQL to support this.
 Creating read replicas is recommended to increase the read performance of an RDS cluster.
-- Amazon RDS does not support certain features in Oracle such as Multitenant Database, Real Application Clusters (RAC), Unified Auditing, Database Vault
+- Amazon RDS does not support certain features in Oracle such as Multitenant Database, Real Application Clusters (RAC), Unified Auditing, Database Vault, Recovery Manager (RMAN)

 ## Blogs